oriuminc/vagrant-ariadne/README.md

 to spin up the project.
 The `project=FOLDERNAME` tells Chef which folder in `cookbooks-projects` to use for the final provisioning step.

+Your site will be available at http://FOLDERNAME.dev/ when it is done.

 ### After booting